deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Sean nodded uncertainly.
 "But why do you have to put yourself through this?" he asked.

-"Because I'm *Adam'*s angel.
+"Because I'm *Adam's* angel.
 Because I really believe he couldn't do this without me.
 H-he takes me for granted because he knows I've got his back come what may."

 "Even if it makes you miserable."